-I am pleased to present the 2012-2013 Annual Report on behalf of the New England Tablelands (Noxious Plants) County Council trading as New England Weeds Authority (NEWA).
+I am pleased to present the 2013-2014 Annual Report on behalf of the New England Tablelands (Noxious Plants) County Council trading as New England Weeds Authority (NEWA).

-During the reporting period Council has adopted its first 10 Year Business Activity Strategic Plan 2012 - 2022, under the Integrated Planning and Reporting Framework, which highlights Council's commitment to carrying out effective and efficient weed management and control on behalf of our constituent member Councils of Armidale Dumaresq, Guyra, Walcha and Uralla, covering an area of some 18,255 km2.
+In accordance with the provisions of the Local Government Act 1993 and following the ordinary election of Councillors in September 2012, Council developed its new 10 Year Business Activity Strategic Plan 2013 -2023 under the Integrated Planning and Reporting Framework.
+This Plan highlights Council's commitment to carrying out effective and efficient weed management and control on behalf of our constituent member Councils of Armidale Dumaresq, Guyra, Uralla and Walcha, covering an area of some 18,255 km2.